vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Generators/07_contextuals.md

 ## Context Accessor

 Returns a value from the received context.
-The value is reached by the given path the value shall be at.
+The value is reached by the given path the value is expected to be at.

 === "Configuration Declaration"